datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter6.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:a15f758c03
-## 4. Low &
+## Filtering

 *** =instructions

-Now extend the code from exercise 2 and 3 to report the states in the Northeast with murder rates lower than 1.
+Now extend the code from the previous exercises to report the states in the Northeast with murder rates lower than 1.
+We will use the `&` operator.
-For example: `low & food$courses=="Desserts"`, would give us the desserts from the courses variable in the food dataset.

 *** =hint